neulab/ExplainaBoard/docs/task_qa_table_text_hybrid.md

 In this file we describe how to analyze QA models trained on datasets with a hybrid of tabular and textual context.
-We will give an example using the  [tat_qa](https://github.com/ExpressAI/DataLab/blob/main/datasets/tat_qa/tat_qa.py) dataset, but other datasets can be analyzed in a similar way.

 ## Data Preparation